Heartbreak for UCF dad, son as Dawkins game-winner rolls out

 “Aubrey was the best player on the court today.
 He was magnificent,” said Duke coach Mike Krzyzewski, who told reporters he was close to tears, heartbroken for the opposing coach who helped build Duke into a powerhouse in the mid-1980s and the boy he watched grow up in shooting sessions after practice with his dad in Cameron Indoor Stadium.

-Johnny Dawkins was the point guard for Krzyzewski’s first Final Four team.
+Johnny Dawkins, who addressed his sobbing players in an emotional locker room speech after the loss, was the point guard for Krzyzewski’s first Final Four team.

+“Proud of you man, proud of you,” Johnny Dawkins said, hugging his son.
+“I know it’s hard.
+I know it’s hard.”

 Aubrey Dawkins wanted to go to Stanford and play for his dad, but the school didn’t admit him, saying he didn’t meet their academic standards.